zonemaster/zonemaster/docs/public/using/backend/rpcapi-reference.md

 ### API method: `get_tld_url`

 Returns a URL for the closest TLD to the domain name in the request, or return empty.
-For context see [TLD URL for GUI].
+For context see [TLD URL Specification].

 Example 1 request:
 ```json